ARE THE REAL NUMBERS

 To compute the decimal expansion of a real number, it is possible to create an algorithm for only a countable number of them.

-This whole problem of a continuum of numbers is premised on the assumption, the concept, that a line is composed of points.
-Is that necessary?
-Or is "point" simply the word we use to call attention to a specific place, such as the boundary of an interval or where two lines meet?
+This whole problem of a continuum of numbers began with the assumption, the concept, that a line -- the x-axis -- is composed of points.
+But does calculus really require that?
+Or is "point" simply the word we use to indicate to a specific place, such as the boundary of an interval or where two lines meet?
 Points are individuals, and we indicate them one at a time.
-That is what we do, and that is all we need to mean when we say that that point exists.
+That is what we do.
+And that is all we need to mean when we say that that point exists.

 Why the obsession with an infinity of points and a continuum of numbers?
-Again, it seemed to be demanded by coördinate geometry.
+Again, coördinate geometry seemed to demand it.
 To "every" point on the x-axis there should correspond a number that is its coördinate.
 But nothing in our experience requires that.
-When we let a variable approach a limit or do a calculation, we name a number.
+When we let a variable approach a limit or do a calculation, we name a specific number.
 That is all anyone has ever done or will ever need to.
 A limit is a number that we name.

-By expressions such as "all" values -- or "all" anything -- then, it is sufficient to mean all that we name or produce.
-We have the clearest model for that in Euclid's Elements, in which statements with the word "all" or "every" -- such as "All right angles are equal" -- refer to all that exist; that is, all we have actually drawn.
+By expressions such as "all" values -- or "all" anything -- it is sufficient to mean all that we name or produce.
+We have the clearest example of that in Euclid's Elements, in which statements with the word "all" or "every" -- such as "All right angles are equal" -- refer to all that exist; that is, all we have actually drawn.

 When a number exists